Lazbert/what-is-Nestjs/README.md

 <img src="https://docs.nestjs.com/assets/Modules_1.png">
 *\* An application graph*

-Each applciation has a root module contained in `app.module.ts`
+Each applciation has a root module contained in `app.module.ts` which encapsulates all modularized features.
+This composition is reminiscent of

 The module decorator accepts an object with the following keys (explained later on):
 ![alt text](README_pics/module.png)

+You can handily generate a module and import it in `app.module.ts` using the command `nest g module [module]`